The indomitable June Brown is best known to UK TV audiences for playing the iconic Dot Cotton in EastEnders.

 Originally uploaded: 24th April 2009.

-Brown is a classicly trained actress and trained at the Old Vic Theatre school in London.
-Although early TV appearances can be traced back as early as the 1960s, her best remembered material dates from the 70s when she had a small role in ITV soap Coronation Street as Mrs Parsons and played Lady Eleanor in the Doctor Who serial “The Time Warrior.”
-Throughout the seventies and eighties, Brown also starred in medical soap Angels, history-of-Britain Churchill’s People, long running comedy drama Minder, police soap The Bill and cult sci-fi series Survivors.
+Brown is a classicly trained actress and trained at the Old Vic Theatre School in London.
+Although early TV appearances can be traced back as early as the 1960s, her best-remembered material dates from the 70s when she had a small role in ITV soap Coronation Street as Mrs Parsons and played Lady Eleanor in the Doctor Who serial “The Time Warrior.”
+Throughout the seventies and eighties, Brown also starred in medical soap Angels, history-of-Britain Churchill’s People, long-running comedy-drama Minder, police soap The Bill and cult sci-fi series Survivors.
 She also had a big part in the popular costume drama The Duchess Of Duke Street in 1976.
 Other roles include Mrs Mann in Oliver Twist in 1985, a part in the big band comedy Ain’t Misbehavin’ in 1997 and Nancy Slagg in the BBC’s big-budget production of Gormenghast in 2000.
-In 2003 she appeared alongside Penlope Keith in Margery and Gladys and, in 2006, she appeared as Aunt Spiker at the Children’s Party At The Palace to celebrate the Queen’s 80th birthday.
+In 2003 she appeared alongside Penelope Keith in Margery and Gladys and, in 2006, she appeared as Aunt Spiker at the Children’s Party At The Palace to celebrate the Queen’s 80th birthday.

 In 2008 Brown was awarded an MBE for her services to drama and charity and in 2009 she received her first ever BAFTA nomination for her role as EastEnders’ Dot following a poignant episode of the serial in which she was the only actress.
 This episode was a first for British soap and has made June Brown the first soap star to be nominated for an acting gong at the BAFTAs in 20 years.

-Over the years June has bought great pathos to her many roles and has earned her place as one of Britain’s Television stalwarts.
+Over the years June has brought great pathos to her many roles and has earned her place as one of Britain’s Television stalwarts.